 No. Indoor air quality is greatly affected by the condition of your carpet.
-As you probably know, outdoor air contains pollens, fungus, bacteria, air pollution, cigarette smoke, car exhaust, and hundreds of other chemicals.
-When you and your family members come into your home, you carry those pollens, bacteria and chemicals in your hair, on your skin, clothing and shoes.
-As your homes largest filter, all those chemicals, pollens and bacteria wind up in your carpet.
+As you probably know, outdoor air contains pollens, fungi, bacteria, air pollution, cigarette smoke, car exhaust, and hundreds of other chemicals.
+When you and your family members come into your home, you carry those pollens, bacteria, and chemicals in your hair, on your skin, clothing, and shoes.
+As your home’s largest filter, all those chemicals, pollens, and bacteria wind up in your carpet.

 Misconceptions #3: One method of carpet cleaning is as good as another.

 DRY CLEANING / CARPET ABSORBENT CLEANERS

 A dry absorbent compound (containing small amounts of water, detergent, and solvent,) is sprinkled over the carpet or worked into the carpet with a machine.
 The purpose of this cleaner is to attract and absorb soil.
 Mechanical agitation from a brush works the cleaner through the carpet.

 These products usually contain an absorbent carrier, water, detergent, and solvent.
 The theory is that the liquids dissolve the soil and this soil/detergent/solvent mixture is absorbed into the carrier and is then vacuumed up.
 They are often used with a detergent pre-spray in heavily soiled areas.